July 1936 coup d'état in Granada: Combats in the Albaicín

 On the morning of 22 July, Radio Granada announced an ultimatum to the defenders: three hours would be granted for the women and children to leave the neighborhood and concentrate at various indicated points, while the men were to abandon their weapons and remain in their homes with their arms raised, and white flags were to fly from the balconies; if these orders were not complied with, the artillery would again open fire starting at 2:30 pm.
 Rows of women and children began to descend from the Albaicín, but this was not the case with the men, who continued to resist.
 The women were searched by female sympathizers of the rebels and, after being interrogated, were sent to a concentration camp that had been set up on the outskirts of the city.
 Shortly afterwards the artillery pieces again opened fire.
 The harassment of the Albaicín workers was joined by NiD 52 fighters that had been captured in Armilla, which made several passes over the neighborhood, strafing the defenders Several houses were destroyed and the workers had numerous casualties, but resistance continued after dark.

 On the morning of July 23 the bombardment on the Albaicín intensified.
 By then the Republican workers and/or militiamen had suffered a high number of casualties.
 It is likely that the defenders' ammunition had already been exhausted.
-At the same time, white flags began to appear hanging from balconies and windows, a situation that the rebels took advantage of to start entering en masse inside the Albaicín.
-In a short time, they managed to put an end to the resistance in the Albaicín.
+At the same time, white flags began to appear hanging from balconies and windows, a situation that the rebels took advantage of to start entering en masse inside Albaicín.
+In a short time, they managed to put an end to the resistance in Albaicín.
 Numerous defenders were taken prisoner while attempting to flee, while others were captured in their own dwellings.
-A number of defenders managed to escape from the Albaicín and reach the Republican lines near Guadix.
+A number of defenders managed to escape from Albaicín and reach the Republican lines near Guadix.
 Repression against the Republicans and the left was then unleashed.